 There are two species of rats that are structural pests in the Athens area and most of Georgia.
 In urban areas, Norway rats (also called brown rats, wharf rats, or sewer rats) are the more common of the two.
-In rural or wooded areas, roof rats (also called black rats) outnumber Norway rats.
+In rural or wooded areas, roof rats (also called black rats or tree rats) outnumber Norway rats.
 But either rat can be found in either environment.

 Rodenticides are poisons.
 Okay, so this is obvious.
 What's not so obvious, however, is that rat poisons are not specific to rats.
 They'll kill any mammal (as well as some other animals, like birds) that happen to eat them.
 This sometimes includes animals that are secondarily poisoned because they ate a poisoned rat.
 For example, a hawk that eats a poisoned rat may also be poisoned.

 Poisoned rats don't "go outside to seek water."
 Don't believe that.
 Seriously.
 It's nonsense.
 Poisoned rats usually die where they live; and if where they live happens to be in your home, then that's probably where they're going to die, rot away, and stink.
 In fact, we get a lot of calls from customers who want to hire us specifically to find and remove dead rats (and other animals) that were poisoned by other exterminators.

 Non-chemical rat control is more permanent.
 It's also less costly in the long run.
 Here's why.

 When an exterminator uses poisons to kill rats, the poison has to be replaced from time to time (usually monthly) because the rats eat it, because it's eaten by insects (who don't die when they eat it, by the way), or because it gets moldy and unappealing to rats.
 These regular visits are good for your exterminator because they gives him or her steady work.
 For you, not so much, because you're the one paying for those visits.